Axiom Geomatics logo

 What Is a Plot Plan Composed Of?

 A plot plan is a detailed drawing (or map) that outlines the dimensions and layout of a property, revealing essential features like boundaries, structures, and utilities.
-You can think of it as a high level view of the intended construction, design, and zoning compliance.
+You can think of it as a high-level view of the intended construction, design, and zoning compliance.
 If we drill down a little deeper, we can better grasp what a plot plan is through its components, with each one contributing to an accurate representation of the property:

-- Property Boundaries
+• Property Boundaries

 Existing and proposed structures, such as houses, garages, and sheds, are all located definitively on the plan.
 This offers a visual guide for future construction or modifications.
-Paved driveways might also be shown. - Easements and right of ways
+Paved driveways might also be shown.

-Easements and right of ways are rights granted to third parties, such as utility companies, to access specific parts of the property.
-There may also be areas where no development is allowed, or have restrictions on the height of building or type of buildings.
-These areas are prominently displayed to ensure proper planning. - Utilities and Drainage Systems
+Easements and right-of-ways are rights granted to third parties, such as utility companies, to access specific parts of the property.
+There may also be areas where no development is allowed, or have restrictions on the height of buildings or the type of buildings.
+These areas are prominently displayed to ensure proper planning.

 Features like trees, gardens, and driveways are noted, providing a comprehensive overview of the property’s layout.